Vintage base ball

-Vintage base ball is baseball presented as if being played by rules and customs from an earlier period in the sport's history.
-Games are typically played using rules and uniforms from the 19th century.
-Vintage base ball is not only a competitive game, but also a reenactment of historical baseball life analogous to American Civil War reenactment.
-Players dress in uniforms appropriate to the time period, and many teams appear to be direct copies of teams that existed in the late 19th century.
-The styles and speech of the 19th century are also used while playing vintage base ball.
+Vintage base ball is a version of baseball played as a historical reenactment of an earlier version of the game.
+Games are typically played using rules from the mid to late 19th century.
+Often, players dress in uniforms appropriate to the time period, and some teams present themselves as copies of teams that existed in the late 19th century.
 The game's name is typically written "base ball" rather than "baseball", as that was the spelling used before the 1880s.

 Rules and game play

 Although rules differ according to which playing year is being used, there are some mostly common rules differences between the modern game and vintage base ball.
 In rules of years prior to the 1880s, the pitcher's role was to initiate the action by offering an underhanded throw to the batter, or "striker", in much the same way that a basketball referee offers up a jump ball to begin play.
 Since this type of pitching often caused the batter to hit lazy, foul pop-ups, catchers played their position approximately 20 to 25 ft behind the batter, and wore no protective equipment.
 There are typically no fences as base ball is mostly played in fields and green spaces.
 However, obstacles (e.g. trees, buildings, etc.) often come into play.
 In many of the rules sets the ball can be played off of one bounce to get a striker out.
 Catching the ball can be very difficult because no gloves are used.
 The lack of gloves, underhand pitching and other rules make vintage base ball similar to the sport of British baseball.